candlecorp/wick/README.md

 ### FAQ Documentation

-As you go work with Vino, what issues pop up that you solve yourself?
+As you go work with Wasmflow, what issues pop up that you solve yourself?
 Those issues could make good FAQ items.